JSchoeberl/iFEM/_sources/intro.md

 to the author.
 Many section are still in draft version, and will be cleaned as the class proceeds.

-If you like the material, show it by giving a start on github.
+If you like the material, show it by giving a star on github.

 ## Literature